 Lifebox: £22.95, Lifeboxfood.com

 Whether you’re turning to veganism for the first time or are a plant-based pro, we’ve found the service for you.
 Lifebox took the top spot in our guide to the best vegan subscription boxes thanks to its reasonable price tag and a great variety of high-quality goodies.

 “The box is designed to help its lucky receiver to feel energised and at their best, and it is a fantastic way to discover new products each month,” noted our reviewer, who received both savoury and sweet snacks, including seaweed chips and a Nucao almond sea salt chocolate bar, as well as tea bags and wellbeing-boosting products, such as a Westlab’s Epsom salt muscle spray and Linwoods’s flaxseed with bio cultures and vitamin D.

 Arriving in a lovingly wrapped box, it’s a gift that anyone will look forward to receiving again and again.
 What’s more, the savings are colossal in comparison to purchasing each item separately.

-A box of chocolates dropping through the letterbox is a sure-fire way to sweeten your day working form home, and The Chocolate Society box of the month (The Chocolate Society, from £20 per month) wowed our tester in the IndyBest guide to the best chocolate subscription boxes.
+A box of chocolates dropping through the letterbox is a sure-fire way to sweeten your day working from home, and The Chocolate Society box of the month wowed our tester in the IndyBest guide to the best chocolate subscription boxes.

 Using experimental ingredients, flavours and techniques, Valrhona-trained chocolatier Alasdair Garnsworthy creates small batches of seasonal monthly boxes out of a professional chocolate kitchen in rural Somerset.
 Opt for either a one-, three-, six- or 12-month subscription.